ShreehariVaasishta/nursery/README.md

 ```python
         python3 manage.py createsuperuser
 ```
-   enter email, name and password and start server again.
+   enter email, name and password and start the server again.